 https://govitru.com/why-lou-adler-is-wrong-about-personality-assessments/.@LouA says personality tests make for poor candidate experience.
 Read why we think otherwise: CLICK TO TWEET

 A study by CareerBuilder on candidate behavior cited 17% of respondents claimed too many assessments tests for the reason the application process was difficult.

 I get it.
-Some personality assessments tests out there are bummers.
+Some personality assessment tests out there are bummers.
 Grouping people into constricting boxes like the Myers-Briggs assessment does, asking confusing trick questions and quizzing them on unrealistic customer service situations.
-When used in the wrong way, assessment tests can be time-consuming, poor predictors of future performance and limiting.
-How then, can we glimpse into the mind of candidates beyond the one-pager resume to gauge what we need to know?
+When used in the wrong way, assessment tests can be time-consuming, poor predictors of future performance, and limiting.
+How then, can we glimpse into the mind of candidates beyond the one-page resume to gauge what we need to know?

 Sixty to 70% of applicants’ personalities are being tested by U.S. employers and 8 of the top 10 U.S. private employers now administer pre-hire tests in their job applications for some positions.

 Candidate assessments are big business and popular and can supplement the candidate experience when used in the right ways.

 The Wrong Way

 Adler concludes that assessments make for bad CX (candidate experience) and do not promote diversity because the company uses their own results as the benchmark.
 Okay but, that’s the company… don’t blame the test!